diego3g/responsive-native/README.md

 ### useScreen

-Returns an object with important information for application responsiveness.
+Returns an object with important information about the device screen.

 ```ts
 {